Uncomfortable. Nervous. Surprised.

 These are some of the words our clients have been using lately to describe how it feels to be speaking in front of audiences again.

-The months and months of online presenting have made them excited to be in front of people again—but also feeling a little out of sorts.
+The months and months of online presenting have made them excited to be in front of people — but also feeling a little out of sorts.

-Consider these four differences between online and in-person as you find your footing again when presenting on stages and in conference rooms again.
+Consider these four differences between online and in-person as you find your footing as we return to presenting on stages and in conference rooms.

 You have room now to stretch your arms out for gestures or to move with purpose.
 Take advantage of it when it makes sense with your presentation!